Will St. John's (NY) cover the spread vs. Michigan? Betting Trends, Record ATS

 St. John's (NY) vs Michigan Betting Records & Stats

-- The Red Storm had 14 wins in 33 games against the spread last season.

-- Michigan covered 15 times in 28 games with a spread last season.
+- Michigan put together a 15-13-0 record against the spread last year.

 St. John's (NY) vs. Michigan Over/Under Stats